 - Small tray

 - Soak a paper towel in vinegar and place it at the bottom of the tray.

-- Place the pennies onto the paper towel.
+- Place the pennies on the paper towel.

 - Sprinkle the pennies with salt.